 A close-up no one asked for but hopefully shows its effects in greater detail

-Nothing excites me more than innovative new beauty products (especially ones that allow me to be lazier in my own routine), and this new Maybelline launch has thoroughly impressed me with its unique applicator and dummy-proof existence.
+Nothing excites me more than innovative beauty products such as these (especially ones that allow me to be lazier in my own routine), and this Maybelline pen has thoroughly impressed me with its unique applicator and dummy-proof existence.
 I was going to set up a microblading appointment this week, but after trying this product, I'm holding off.
 My only wish?
-That this product existed two years ago.
+That this product existed years ago.
 Who knows?
 I might never have made that initial appointment.